sacagroup/sacagroup.github.io/_pages/joiningus.md

 permalink: /joiningus/
 ---

-# Interested in joining SACA?
-Before contacting me please read the following.
+# Interested in Joining SACA?
+Before contacting me, please read the following.

 We are always looking for self-motivated, hard-working and creative students who can reshape the future of hardware architectures.

 <b> GPA, TOEFL and GRE Requirements </b>
 I don't manage the admission process at NC State.
 I can only suggest if your application and scores are competitive.
-Check the departmnet website for requirements.
+Check the department website for requirements.

 <b> Funding?  </b>
 I support my PhD students with salary to cover living expenses, in addition to cover health insurance and tuition as parts of the financial package.